samply/beam/README.md

 - `metadata`: Associated data readable by the broker.
 Can be of arbitrary type (see [Task](#task)) and is not encrypted.

 ### Socket Task
-> Only avalible on feature `sockets` builds of beam
+> Only avalible on builds of beam with the `sockets` feature

 ```json
 {